What is Cost Management?

 Cost management is an integral part of the business management that works on the basis of estimations, wherein various activities such as collecting the data, analyzing the data and mechanisms, evaluation of the process and reporting of the events are conducted so that the decision-maker can plan & control the budget requirements of the organization and thereby, enabling the decision-maker to decide whether the project can be completed within the specified time and within the specified budget.

 - Before drilling down into the topic of “cost management”, let’s have a quick glimpse over “what is a cost”.
-Now, the “Cost” is nothing but measure (in terms of money) of efforts, materials, resources, time consumed (hours or days or weeks or months), risk and opportunity are forgone in production or delivery of a product.
+Now, the “Cost” is nothing but a measure (in terms of money) of efforts, materials, resources, time consumed (hours or days or weeks or months), risk and opportunity are forgone in the production or delivery of a product.
 That means it is the amount that paid or given up for something to be acquired.

 - Coming back to the topic, This is the management of the various components of the cost involved in the manufacture of the product or delivery of service.